 1. Toughen Up Your Nipples

-When I told coworkers I planned to breastfeed, I specifically remember one telling me to use a rough washcloth to toughen up my nipples prior to the baby coming.
-I heard her, but wondered why in the world would I want to “toughen” up my nipples.
+This is the one of the first postpartum tips that I received when I told coworkers I planned to breastfeed.
+I specifically remember one telling me to use a rough washcloth to toughen up my nipples prior to the baby coming.
+I heard her, but wondered why in the world I would want to “toughen” up my nipples.
 I’m sure everything will take care of itself.
 For the most part I was right, but for the wrong reasons.
 There was no need to toughen up my nipples, but there are some things that mothers can do to prepare for breastfeeding.
 For anyone who has nursed a baby and experienced issues, I'm sure you wish you had all the advice possible, if it would have made the experience easier.
 My son initially had difficulty latching because my nipples were flat.

 Even when the latch is perfect, the repetitive feedings really wear on sensitive nipples, so preparing your nipples for breastfeeding, before the baby arrives, is very important.
 Bleeding and achy nipples, when it’s time for the next feed, are no fun.
 You want your baby happy and fed, but you want happy nipples too.
 Now, please don’t take this an an anti breastfeeding message, because I happily nursed my son for 2 years, 4 months and 9 days, and would do it all again in a second, but I suffered through the early months and if I had been aware of some of this great postpartum recovery advice, it could’ve saved me much pain.